 Add sugar and mix all together until sugar is dissolved.
 Depending on the frying pan sizes, you may not need all the broth.
 You can keep the leftovers in the refrigerator for 3 days.

 Thinly slice the onion and chop mitsuba (or green onion).
 Beat one egg in a small bowl (you will need to beat another egg when you work on the second batch).

 Slice the chicken thigh diagonally and cut into 1.5" (4 cm) pieces.
 I recommend using “sogigiri” cutting technique so the chicken will be equal thickness and create more surface area for fast cooking.

 Taste the broth and see if you need to adjust.
-Slowly and evenly drizzle the beaten egg over the chicken and onion.
+Slowly drizzle the beaten egg over the chicken and onion.
 Cook covered on medium-low heat until the egg is done to your liking.
-Usually, Oyakdon in Japan is served with an almost set but runny egg.
+Usually, Oyakdon in Japan is served while the egg is almost set but runny.